The best Skullcandy headphones you should get in 2022.

 - Plasticky build

-Great-sounding wireless earbuds with a V-shaped yet smooth audio experience with a good amount of detail.
-For the current price of $25, these are an absolute steal.
+One of the best Skullcandy wireless earbuds with supreme sound quality.
+V-shaped yet smooth audio experience carries a good amount of detail.
+For the current price of $25, these are great earbuds and an absolute steal.

 They’re overall made of light plastic, with stable wireless connection throughout the house.
 With an IPX4 rating, they even repeal sweat.

 Thankfully, they provide good comfort and stability, but you have to adjust them properly.
-Built-in microphone is good for phone calls, albiet it pick up background noises.
+The built-in microphone is good for phone calls, albeit it picks up background noises.

 Bluetooth connectivity is stable and pairing instantaneous.
-The charging case is relatively small.
+The charging case comes in a relatively small size.
 It comes with a string so that you can attach it to your backpack.

 More: Best cheap earbuds